 455-15.1.3 General Methods & Equipment: Perform the excavations required for the shafts, through whatever materials encountered, to the dimensions and elevations shown in the Contract Documents, using methods and equipment suitable for the intended purpose and the materials encountered.
 Provide drilling tools with a diameter not smaller than the shaft diameter required in the Plans minus 1 inch.
 Provide equipment capable of constructing shafts supporting bridges to a depth equal to the deepest shaft shown in the Plans plus 15 foot or plus three times the shaft diameter, whichever is greater, except when the Plans require equipment capable of constructing shafts to a deeper depth.
-Provide equipment capable of constructing shafts supporting non-bridge structures, including mast arms, signals, signs and light supports to a depth equal to the deepest shaft shown in the Plans plus 5 feet.
+Provide equipment capable of constructing shafts supporting non-bridge structures, including sign, signal, lighting and ITS structures, to a depth equal to the deepest shaft shown in the Plans plus 5 feet.